 Keep things simple

-When arranging the outing, plan to do less than you think your loved one can, especially if this is your first outing together.
+For the outing, plan to do less than you think your loved one can, especially if this is your first outing.
 If your loved one does well, then you can look at spending more time together on your next outing.
-Leave lots of opportunities for breaks so they can rest, as well as extra time for transportation in case they have trouble getting in and out of the car.
+Leave lots of opportunities for breaks so they can rest.
+They will need some time for transportation in case they have trouble getting in and out of the car.

 What are your other top tips for planning a successful outing with your elderly loved ones?
 Let us know in the comments below!